pointedsphere/holdem_poker_utilities/README.md

 A C++ library of utilities for calculations involving Texas HoldEm poker.

-**NOTE: This library is under very active development.**
+**NOTE: This library is under very active development, as such this documentation is very rough.**

-Currently a naive implementation has been written to `brute force' hand calculation has been written.
+Currently a naive implementation has been written to `brute force' hand calculation.
 We will use this to build a hand analysis routine that uses a lookup table (or tables) to drastically increase efficiency.

 The naive implementation, though slow, is easy to read and modify.
 Furthermore, it runs at O(10^5) Monte Carlo calculations per second for 6 players and though slow is usable.